 Benedicte Thibord, Alexis Basser – May 2021

 The recent emergence of activists on the shareholder registers of many Pan-European blue chips has highlighted a new type of risk for Finance Directors.
 This risk, related indirectly to MiFID and to liquidity fragmentation, is that of being caught by surprise by the eruption of an activist.
-The risk is not so much about control of your company, but more about interference, plus the time and resources that have to be expended to deal with activist demands.
+The risk is not so much about control of your company, but more about interference, rise of a shareholder activist plus the time and resources that have to be expended to deal with activist demands.

 How can a corporate accurately monitor its trading flows when the primary markets now account for less than half of total equity volumes?
 Many corporates admit to being “blind” and devoid of regular, reliable, information on this topic.
 Unfortunately, it’s no longer sufficient to have a friendly contact on a trading floor who may be able to explain unusual flows or an erratic share performance.

 1. What are the implications of MiFID2 for liquidity fragmentation?